Mihindig/Automated-SOC-Workflow-Threat-Detection-Intelligence-Enrichment-and-Incident-Response-/README.md

 Renamed Mimikatz executable and re-ran it to trigger detection.

-Mapped detection to MITRE ATT&CK Framework (Credential Dumping - T1003).

 Verified alerts in the Wazuh dashboard.

-Added correlation rules to detect multiple attempts over time.
+Mapped detection to MITRE ATT&CK (Credential Dumping - T1003).

-4. Security Automation with Shuffle
+### Security Automation with Shuffle

 Configured Shuffle automation workflow.